Professor: Whelan (Chair)

 A close reading of four or five centrally important works of contemporary moral philosophy.

-Prerequisite: Students who have not completed at least one prior course in philosophy must have consent of instructor.
+Prerequisite: One prior course in philosophy or consent of instructor.
 Alternate years.

 Study of selected philosophical problems, texts, writers, or movements.
 Recent topics include ethical obligations to animals, lying and lawbreaking, artificial intelligence, intelligent design, and homicide.
-Prerequisite: Students who have not completed at least one prior course in philosophy must have consent of instructor.
-When topics differ, this course may be repeated for credit; however, except with departmental approval, it may be counted only once toward a major in philosophy.
+Prerequisite: One prior course in philosophy or consent of instructor.
+May be repeated for credit when topics are different.
+May be counted toward a major more than once, with departmental approval.

 PHILOSOPHICAL RESEARCH AND WRITING